-- 19. On the basis of The Contention established, ASIC is seeking an order cancelling the Respondent's registration as a Company Auditor. - 20.
-As already noted, the parties were notified when the Determination was delivered, that the Panel's indicative view was that it would make an order cancelling the Respondent's registration subject to seeking to provide the Respondent with a further opportunity either to appear before the Panel to make submissions and/or adduce evidence relevant to the Panel's exercise of discretion with regard to making any order, or to file written submissions and/or evidence for consideration by the Panel. - 21.
-The Respondent has made no contact with the CADB. - 22.
-The Applicant submitted that the Respondent has been reminded of his obligation to lodge Annual Returns while he continued to be an RCA and cancellation was appropriate in the circumstances that an Annual Return had not been lodged since 2016 even though Mr Cogan had not taken the steps necessary to cancel his registration as a Company Auditor. - 23.
-The timely lodgement of an Annual Statement by all RCAs is an important statutory requirement designed to ensure transparency of compliance by RCAs with their key statutory obligations. - 24.
-The Panel accepts that whilst, it is always important to comply with any statutory obligation to lodge forms, there may be circumstances involving minor failures, or failures resulting from genuine errors or an understandable break down of systems, which may not warrant the making of an order cancelling an RCA's registration. - 25.
-In the present case, the evidence establishes that ASIC had successfully contacted Mr Cogan and alerted him to the need to file the Annual Statement (or a Form 905 in the event he had ceased to practise) but Mr Cogan did not take either action. - 26.
-In the Panel's view the circumstances that have led to the Panel to conclude that The Contention has been established, provide an appropriate basis on which to order cancellation of Mr Cogan's registration as a Company Auditor, as protection of the public must be our primary consideration.
-The public is entitled to the firm expectation that RCAs listed on the public register are capable of carrying out the functions and duties prescribed by The Act.
-It appears Mr Cogan came to the end of his working life as an RCA and did not complete the necessary paperwork to notify ASIC that he is no longer practising.
-In this matter it appears Mr Cogan concluded his career as an RCA and did not complete the necessary paperwork to notify ASIC that he is no longer practising, even though ASIC did attempt to facilitate the voluntary cancellation of his registration by providing him with a Form 905.
+- 18. On the basis of The Contention established, ASIC is seeking an order cancelling the Respondent's registration as a Company Auditor. - 19.
+As already noted, the parties were notified when the Determination was delivered, that the Panel's indicative view was that it would make an order cancelling the Respondent's registration subject to seeking to provide the Respondent with a further opportunity either to appear before the Panel to make submissions and/or adduce evidence relevant to the Panel's exercise of discretion with regard to making any order, or to file written submissions and/or evidence for consideration by the Panel. - 20.
+The Respondent has made no contact with the CADB. - 21.
+The Applicant submitted that the Respondent has been reminded of his obligation to lodge Annual Returns while he continued to be an RCA and cancellation was appropriate in the circumstances that an Annual Return had not been lodged since 2014 even though Mr Bradshaw had not taken the steps necessary to cancel his registration as a Company Auditor. - 22.
+The timely lodgement of an Annual Statement by all RCAs is an important statutory requirement designed to ensure transparency of compliance by RCAs with their key statutory obligations. - 23.
+The Panel accepts that whilst, it is always important to comply with any statutory obligation to lodge forms, there may be circumstances involving minor failures, or failures resulting from genuine errors or an understandable break down of systems, which may not warrant the making of an order cancelling an RCA's registration.